Contents

 This hardship assistance form applies to your NAB branded products only

-• You’re about to fill in a financial hardship assistance application for NAB branded credit product(s).
+- You’re about to fill in a financial hardship assistance application for NAB branded credit product(s).
 To submit this form, you’ll need to be registered for NAB online banking.
 If you aren’t registered for online banking, please call us using the phone numbers set out above.

-• When filling out the form, you’ll be asked to outline your current financial situation and tell us how we can assist you.
+- When filling out the form, you’ll be asked to outline your current financial situation and tell us how we can assist you.
 We’ll use this information for purposes related to assessing your financial hardship assistance application.

-• For more information about NAB’s personal information handling practices, please refer to our Privacy Policy.
-This policy also contains information about how to lodge a privacy-related enquiry, request or complaint.
+- For more information about NAB’s personal information handling practices, please refer to our Privacy Policy.
+This policy also contains information about how to lodge a privacy-related enquiry, request, or complaint.

-• If you elect to provide information about another person, please make sure that you first get their permission to share their information with NAB for the relevant purposes.
+- If you elect to provide information about another person, please make sure that you first get their permission to share their information with NAB for the relevant purposes.
 You should also tell them that they can access our Privacy Policy on our website (or by request).
 We may ask you to provide information confirming you are authorised to act for them.

-• If you apply for financial hardship assistance in relation to a NAB credit card, the credit card will be blocked from further use and direct debit payments from that card may not be processed for the duration of the financial hardship arrangement.
+- If you apply for financial hardship assistance in relation to a NAB credit card, the credit card will be blocked from further use and direct debit payments from that card may not be processed for the duration of the financial hardship arrangement.
 You’ll need to monitor your direct debit transactions and if required, organise alternate arrangements to fulfill these payment obligations.

-• If you apply for financial hardship assistance in relation to your NAB Now Pay Later product, it’ll be blocked along with the digital card preventing further purchases from the time of application.
+- If you apply for financial hardship assistance in relation to your NAB Now Pay Later product, it’ll be blocked along with the digital card preventing further purchases from the time of application.
 Any automated repayments from your linked transaction account towards your NAB Now Pay Later will be stopped or, if processed, reversed for the duration of the hardship application and assistance periods.
-If we agree to a financial hardship arrangement with you, that includes a payment obligation – you will need to manually make the relevant payments through the NAB App during your hardship assistance period.
+If we agree to a financial hardship arrangement with you, that includes a payment obligation – you'll need to manually make the relevant payments through the NAB App during your hardship assistance period.

-• If your application for financial hardship assistance is successful, we’ll send you a letter confirming this and describing how the financial hardship arrangement will be reported to Credit Reporting Bodies.
+- If your application for financial hardship assistance is successful, we’ll send you a letter confirming this and describing how the financial hardship arrangement will be reported to Credit Reporting Bodies.
 More information on NAB’s credit reporting practices is set out in our Credit Reporting Policy (see Attachment 1 of our Privacy Policy.

 As noted above, if we agree to a financial hardship arrangement with you, direct debit and periodical payments may be impacted.